cylesoft/op/README.md

 1. Make sure you know the IP address, port number, and command the server expects.
 1. Run `node cert_fetcher.js 127.0.0.1 9000 ello`

 The script will connect to the specified IP, on the specified port, and run the specified command immediately upon opening the connection.
-If the command is accepted, you will automatically download the server's certificate.
+If the command is accepted, you will automatically download the server's advertised certificate.
 You will then be prompted with information about the certificate, which you should verify with the certificate owner.
 If the certificate is correct, you can save it locally when prompted.
 Otherwise, it will be discarded.

 ## The Browser